izarus-rots/cse185-project-pcisa/README.md

 pip install anndata numpy pandas scipy
 ```

+## Basic Installation
-To install, clone the repo, navigate to the directory, and install with the setup.py script:
+To install, clone the repo, navigate to the directory, and install with pip:

 ```
 git clone https://github.com/izarus-rots/cse185-project-pcisa